membraneframework/membrane_precompiled_dependency_provider/README.md

 In most cases the package is intended to provide an URL to be used in your project's `bundlex.exs`.
 This text will assume familiarity with Bundlex and it's mechanism of managing precompiled dependencies, so if you're not acquainted with it you can read about it [here](https://hexdocs.pm/bundlex/readme.html).

-Dependencies that are fully located in a correctly structured repository in `membraneframework-precompiled` organization will be referred to as _Generic_.
+Dependencies that are fully located in a correctly structured repository in `membraneframework-precompiled` github organization (details [here](https://github.com/membraneframework-precompiled)) will be referred to as _Generic_.
 Otherwise they will be referred to as _Non-generic_.

-The simplest example of `natives/0` function in `bundlex.exs`, where we have an `:example` native that has an `:example_dep` Generic dependency and it's precompiled build is available in one of `membraneframework-precompiled` repositories:
+The simplest example of `natives/0` function in `bundlex.exs`, where we have an `:example` native that has an `:example_dep` Generic dependency:

 ```elixir
 defp natives() do